How many contacts can exist between oriented squares of various sizes?: The weak generic condition

-and we are done.
-Suppose instead that $k = n-1$.
+Now suppose instead that $k = n-1$.
 Further suppose that the vertex $n$ is adjacent to more than 2 vertices in $([n],E_x)$.
 Then the only possible structure that $([n],E_x)$ can take without generating a cycle of length 3 (contradicting \Cref{mainlem0}), or generating a cycle of length more than 4 and less than $n-1$ is the following graph with $n=7$ and vertex $n$ as the centre vertex: